 - Return the skillet to medium heat.
 Pour the beaten egg into the pan, tilting it to spread into an even circle.
 When eggs are nearly set but still slightly wet on top (about 1-2 minutes), use the spatula to fold the edges toward the center, creating a square shape that will fit the biscuit.

-- Place an American cheese slice on the hot folded egg.
-Let sit for 30 seconds to begin melting.
+- Place an American cheese slice on the hot, folded egg.
+Let it sit for 30 seconds to begin melting.

-- Place the bottom biscuit half on the plate.
+- Place the bottom half of the biscuit on the plate.
 Top with halved bacon pieces nd the folded egg with melted cheese.
 Cover with the top biscuit half.